Tiffany Loveless RN, BSN

-- Tetanus, Diphtheria, Pertussis (Tdap): Tdap is required for all students entering 7th grade if at least 5 years has lapsed since the last dose of a tetanus containing vaccine (DTap, DPT, DT).
-If 5 years have not elapsed since the last dose of a tetanus containing vaccine at entry into 7th grade, then this dose will become due as soon as the 5 year interval has passed.
+- Tetanus, Diphtheria, Pertussis (Tdap): Tdap is required for all students entering 7th grade if at least 5 years have elapsed since the last dose of a tetanus-containing vaccine (DTap, DPT, DT).
+If 5 years have not elapsed since the last dose of a tetanus-containing vaccine at entry into 7th grade, then this dose will become due as soon as the 5-year interval has passed.
 Contraindicated.

 - Meningococcal Vaccine: 1 dose of quadrivalent meningococcal conjugate vaccine is required on or after the student's 11th birthday.